Andela-ddiei/Inverted-Index/README.md

 ## Why is this project useful

 - Inverted index ensures fast processing when working with very large record files.
-- It is the most popular data structure used in documet retrieval systems.
+- It is the most popular data structure used in document retrieval systems.

 ## How users can get started with the project
 N/A